Today, you’re going to learn everything about how to use CBD oil for pain management.

-If your purchase CBD oil that’s been extracted from hemp under the Farm Bill of 2014, and it contains less than 0.3% THC, it is legal to sell and purchase in all 50 states, with no doctor’s recommendation,
+CBD oil that’s been extracted from hemp under the Farm Bill of 2014, and contains less than 0.3% THC, is legal to sell and buy in all 50 states.
+You don’t need a doctor’s prescription.

-But always consult with your healthcare practitioner first, especially if you’re already taking prescription-based medicines.
-Be very careful when combining CBD oil with these!
+If you’re going to use CBD oil, always consult with your healthcare practitioner first.
+Especially if you’re already taking prescription-based medicines.

 Check the article below to find the best CBD oils: